imaandrew/gentooinstall/readme.txt

       armv4, armv5, armv6, armv6hf, armv7, armv7hf, aarch64,
       ppc, ppc64,
       alpha
+  -b, --boot-mode uefi
+	  The boot mode in use: bios or uefi.
   --bootloader uefi-refind
     Which bootloader to install on the boot device: bios-lilo